dpiponi/formal-weyl/README.md

 Status
 ------
 This is a completed project, but incomplete code.
 The code isn't perfect but it allowed me to perform certain computations I wanted to experiment with.

+Some things that could be improved
+* format of output
+* division is (of course) a partial function.
+In this case we have left-division and right-division and I haven't made any effort to characterise when exactly a division is valid.